bakkerjoeri/dust-bunnies/README.md

 # Dust bunnies

-A tiny todo app.

-- Very much Work In Progress.
-- Data is saved locally.
+A tiny todo app that is very much Work In Progress.
+Data is saved locally or via Google Firebase